 I have created my own debian repository, to be able to provide debian versions of my softs.

-It is available for Debian Buster and Bullseye for both 32 and 64 bits.
+It is available for Debian Bookworm and Bullseye for both 32 and 64 bits.

 Here are the steps to set it up on your system.